Part-time Externship Information and Application Process

 Past placements have included the ACLU of Michigan, the Washtenaw County Prosecutor's Office, the Washtenaw County Office of the Public Defender, the U.S. Attorney's Office for the Eastern District of Michigan, and the Executive Office of Immigration Review.

 There is also a classroom component to the part-time externship program.
-The class meets biweekly and discusses topics such as professionalism, supervision, and ethics.
+The class meets 9 times during the semester and discusses topics such as professionalism, supervision, and ethics.

-Students earn 3 credits for an approved externship program in a regular academic term.
-A student may not take LAW 990, Part-time Externship, and be enrolled in a 7 credit clinic during the same semester.
+A student may not take LAW 990/991, Part-time Externship, and be enrolled in a seven-credit clinic during the same semester.

-Students do not bid for LAW 990, Part-time Externship, using the CBI system.
-Instead, a student seeking to enroll in the class must submit a statement of interest and their resume to Professor Sankaran
+Students do not bid for LAW 990/991, Part-time Externship, using the CBI system.
+Instead, a student seeking to enroll in the class must submit:

 Permission to enroll in this class is granted exclusively by Professor Sankaran during the weeks prior to the semester in which the externship will take place.
 Students must have their placements finalized no later than one week prior to the first day of the semester.